dssg/MLinPractice/README.md

 [Download links and data set description](datadescription.md)

 ### More details about Module 2
 Module 2 will involve selecting one (or more) topic that you want to go deeper into once you've built an initial ML pipeline and have built a set of reasonable models.
-This will involve exploring key considerations that are critical in real-world ML problems including interpretablity, fairness, uncertainty quantification, robustness, causality, and drift.
-The assignment in Module 2 will start from the moels you've already built and will involve two deliverables:
+This will involve exploring key considerations that are critical in real-world ML problems, including interpretablity, fairness, uncertainty quantification, robustness, causality, and drift.
+The assignment in Module 2 will start from the models you've already built and will involve two deliverables:

 1. short write-up (under 4 pages) based on applying your selected topic to your class project.
-- The need for this topic in your project (who will be the user and who will be impacted and why it's important)
+- The need for this topic in your project (who will be the user and who will be impacte,d and why it's important)
 - What question are you trying to answer
-- Which methods within this topic you choose to try and why
+- Which methods within this topic did you choose to try, and why
 - How was your implementation experience (easy to use package? difficulties in implementation?)
 - Results - What did you find?
-Did it work?
-Will it help the downstream donorschoose team , teachers, or students?
+Do you know if it worked?
+Will it help the downstream DonorsChoose team, teachers, or students?
-- Your recommendations for donorschoose based on your work
+- Your recommendations for DonorsChoose based on your work
--

 2. Short 10-minute presentation during the last week of class on yur findings

 ## Grace Days
-Project teams receive 3 total grace days for use on your project deliverables.
+Project teams receive 3 total grace days for use on their project deliverables.
 You may not use more than 1 grace day on any single assignment.
 We will automatically keep a tally of these grace days for you; they will be applied greedily.

 ## Participation and Missing Days
 Attendance in class and participation in class discussions is a large part of 10-718.
-Throughout the semester your participation will be measured by your responses in class and via Slido.
-You are permitted to miss a maximum of 4 lectures in order to still be considered for full participation credit, more than this will begin to reduce your participation grade.
+Throughout the semester, your participation will be measured by your responses in class and via Slido.
+You are permitted to miss a maximum of 4 lectures in order to still be considered for full participation credit; more than this will begin to reduce your participation grade.

 ## Structure